Tanzania, a sanctuary of African wildlife, invites you on a legendary safari combined with a heavenly getaway to Zanzibar, the Spice Island.

 Note:

-Kilimanjaro (5,895 m) is Africa’s highest peak and one of the world’s most accessible dormant volcanoes.
-The ascent via the Machame Route (7 days) or Lemosho (8 days) is a spectacular high-altitude trek across five ecological zones: rainforest, giant heath, alpine desert, tundra, and the summit glacier.
+Kilimanjaro (5,895 m) is Africa’s highest peak and one of the most accessible dormant volcanoes on the planet.
+The climb via the Machame Route (7 days) or Lemosho (8 days) is a spectacular high-altitude trek across five ecological zones: rainforest, giant heath, alpine desert, tundra and summit glacier.
 Even without aiming for the summit, the town of Moshi and the mountain lodges offer an enchanting setting at the foot of the giant.

 Recommended for: